-2021 \$ 2020 \$
+2022 \$ 2021 \$

 Other Revenue

-- Market development fund income - 43,750

-- Cash flow boost 50,000 50,000
+- Cash flow boost - 50,000

-- Collaborative marketing - 162,175

-- Other 9,704 -
+- Other - 9,704

-59,704 255,925
+- 59,704

 Note 9.
 Finance Income

 The Company holds financial instruments measured at amortised cost.
 Interest income is recognised at the effective interest rate.

 Term deposits which can be readily converted to a known amount of cash and subject to an insignificant risk of change may qualify as a cash equivalent.